rustic-games/learn-gfx-hal/book/src/06_01_generalizing_hal_state.md

 `I`!
 The type `B` is simply the associated type `I::Backend` and `D` is the associated type `I::Backend::Device`!

-Now if you want to ask why we went through all the steps above, it's mostly due to the fact that I (AlterionX) didn't pay clear attention to the many, many hints about this before.

-Anyways, we can now replace the really, really long typing with this:
+Anyways, we can now replace the really, really long type with this:

 ```rust
 struct HalState<I: Instance> { /* Fields go here */ }
 ```

-My goodness, but that is so much cleaner.
+Short and sweet, and so much cleaner.

 Well, that's great, but now it doesn't compile anymore!
 So we need to patch up two other sections of our code: the sections that use `B` or `D` now that we've